Mental health of students

 ○General Consultation Offices

-Offices are located in five locations around the University, manned by staff responsible for student affairs.
+Offices are located in eight locations around the University, manned by staff responsible for student affairs.
 Problems, questions, consultations etc. from students are welcome, and the offices work in partnership where necessary with the Counseling and Health Center, Harassment Consultation Office and International Student Center.